Yassin-Abuelsheikh/Jenkins-Full-Project/README.md

 ![CI/CD Diagram](docs/images/Diagram%20of%20CI-CD.png)

 **Description:**
-This diagram illustrates the full CI/CD architecture used in this project.
+This diagram illustrates the complete CI/CD architecture used in this project.
-The workflow starts when code is pushed to GitHub, triggering Jenkins to run build, test, and quality analysis stages.
-Artifacts are stored in Nexus, Docker images are pushed to Docker Hub, and deployment is handled using GitOps with Argo CD.
+A code push to GitHub triggers Jenkins, which runs build, test, and quality analysis stages.
+Artifacts are published to Nexus, Docker images are pushed to Docker Hub, and deployment is handled using GitOps with Argo CD.

 ---